 A little pre-planning can make your beach day significantly more enjoyable.

-Eating at the beach can be a fun and memorable part of your day — and will cost less than eating out.
-Your family will be having so much fun, you will not want to leave in search of food or drinks.
+Eating at the beach can be a fun, memorable part of your day and cost less than eating out.
+Your family will have so much fun that you won’t want to leave to get food or drinks.
 A meal can be as simple as sandwiches, chips, and drinks.
 For a simple beach meal, bring this:

-Or, try my family’s favorite beach meal of hamburgers and Smith’s hot dogs cooked on a charcoal grill.
+Or try my family’s favorite beach meal: hamburgers and Smith’s hot dogs cooked on a charcoal grill.
 Charcoal grills are abundant and easy to find throughout the Park.
-When you arrive at the beach, pick a location near a grill and picnic table to make cooking and eating convenient.
+When you arrive at the beach, pick a spot near a grill and picnic table for convenience in cooking and eating.

 To cook at the beach, here is what to pack:

-If you don’t have time to shop and pack before your visit, two convenient shops are located near the entrance of the Park: Sheetz (750 Peninsula Drive, Erie, PA) and Bello’s Market (a small grocery store in the Colony Plaza on West 8th Street).
+If you don’t have time to shop and pack before your visit, two shops are located near the entrance of the Presque Isle State Park: Sheetz (750 Peninsula Drive, Erie, PA) and Bello’s Market (a small grocery store in the Colony Plaza on West 8th Street).

 For your beach enjoyment, here is what to pack: